 Most birds flew to warmer regions.
 But, there are about 30 who stay throughout the winter.
 Many of these birds will come to your winter feeding stations.
 These birds can live off the food sources that are available.
 They tend to eat insects eggs, hibernating insects and seeds.
 The scavengers, like crows, pigeons, and gulls eat anything they can stomach.
 The hunters, hawks, and owls, of course, eat their prey.

 Winter is the time of sleep for many animals.
 Turtles, wood frogs, and spotted salamanders burrow deep into the mud to hibernate.
 Woodchucks and voles sleep the winter away snug in their burrows.
 As do earthworms and insects such as moths, woolly caterpillars, and bumblebees.
 Bears sleep but awaken easily during winter.
 Their body temperature doesn’t drop like other animals which are considered true hibernators.

 During hibernation, animals are in a state of suspended animation.
 Many mammals stay active throughout the winter.

 - muskrats, otters and beavers

 - red and gray squirrels – they stay in nests during bad weather and feed on buried stores of food

 Humans in Winter

-After the glorious riot of color in autumn with its clear, brisk days, the quiet of winter sneaks up on us.
+After the glorious riot of color in autumn with its clear, brisk days, the quiet of winter sneaks upon us.
 It is a time of introspection and long quiet evenings spent at home.
 I like the feeling of being insulated and protected in my snug house.
-I like waking up to cold frosty mornings and seeing a light snow covering the trees and cars.
-I like eating winter foods like stews and soups and hearty breads.
+I like waking up to cold frosty mornings and seeing light snow covering the trees and cars.
+I like eating winter foods like stews and soups and hearty bread.

 But, winter is also the time of aching joints and bad colds.
 We live seasonally without even thinking about it.